xellu/nautica-api/README.md

 Nautica V3 _(also referred to as Nautica API, Nautica3, N3)_ is a modular application framework built around a service registry.
 It provides you with a structured way to manage components of your applications, such as HTTP or Socket servers, background workers, etc.

-> N3 is not just an HTTP framework — the HTTP server is one of many services.
-It's designed for applications that need to coordinate multiple components at once.

 ## What's Included
 - **Service Registry** with dependency resolver
 - **Lifecycle hooks** for install, start and shutdown